 Kamira works on gas, electric, and induction stove.

 What kind of coffee do you use in a stovetop espresso maker?

-Overall, you’ll want to choose grinds that are finer than the ones you use to make drip coffee, but coarser than the ones we use for espresso machines.
+Overall, you’ll want to choose a grind size that is finer than the one for drip coffee, but coarser than the one we use for espresso machines (and not as coarse as table salt).
 Ideally, the best coffee for Moka pot is medium-ground coffee.

-When it comes to coffee type, you can stick to dark roast, or experiment with different coffee types and blends until you find the one that suits you best.
+When it comes to coffee type, you can stick to dark roast coffee, or experiment with different coffee types and blends until you find the one that suits you best.

 Here are some ideas for the best coffee for stovetop espresso maker:

 Made with 100% Arabica beans, this coffee comes with a sweet dark taste and it’s regularly served in Italy.
-It works great on all espresso machines, also on stovetop espresso.
+It works great with many coffee makers, also the stovetop one.
 This heavenly blend comes packed in Nitrogen to preserve maximum freshness.

 For a full-bodied dark roast experience with crema, Lavazza is a great option when you want to spoil your guests or yourself.
 Easily used on a daily basis, this one is one of my to-go coffees to keep at home.
 It’s blended and roasted in Italy, the blend is 30% Arabica and 70% Robusta.
 Delicate yet powerful, make sure to give it a try!